tarwn/lessthandot-hugo/blogs/content/posts/2011-12-15-continuous-delivery-project-setting-up.md

       * I rebooted to finish windows update, installed tortoisehg, rebooted to have clean startup (and paths), and the issue was corrected
   2. Failure – In the console log it complained about not being able to find the MS Build executable
       * Returned to project settings and switched MS Build option from (default) to the one I had configured above in global settings
-  3. Error MSB4019: The imported project “C: ...
-Microsoft.WebApplication.targets” was not found
+  3. Error MSB4019: The imported project "C: ...
+Microsoft.WebApplication.targets" was not found
       * Options:
           * Install VS 2010 Shell (http://www.microsoft.com/download/en/details.aspx?id=115)
           * Install Visual Studio